 This comes with its perils.
-The internet is full of enthusiasts eager to tell you all about Norse myth and legend, and I expect that, despite my warnings, at least 2 or 3 students will make use of, or outright plagiarize, a Wikipedia article or a neo-pagan Ásatrú website.
-Not that I have anything against either sources apart from my course– I use Wikipedia all the time (it’s a casual resource, but that’s all I need when I’m curious about Linear B or the CMB), and while I find aspects of neo-pagan use of the mythological texts problematic, I’m not going to tell them how to practice their religion.
+The internet is full of enthusiasts eager to tell you all about Norse myth and legend, and I expect that, despite my warnings, at least 2 or 3 students will make use of, or outright plagiarize, a Wikipedia article or some overenthusiastic… um… enthusiast (note that I previously had a somewhat deprecating reference to Ásatrú here in the first version of this post–have changed that now, as religious affiliation has nothing to do with my points here, and my friend Karl Siegfried of the Norse Mythology blog is in the process of adding an advanced degree in history of religion, emphasis on Nordic and Germanic heathenism, to the PhD he already has–so you can be heathen and educated, no prob there).
+Not that I have anything against either type of source apart from my course– I use Wikipedia all the time (it’s a casual resource, but that’s all I need when I’m curious about Linear B or the CMB), and the fact that there is such a fan-base for Norse material gives me some hope for my career.
 And it’s not like scholars necessarily get everything right (part of the problem is that some “enthusiasts” use older scholarship which has not stood up to later examination).
 Still, a scholar is invested in understanding these texts on their own terms, as far as possible.
 Strictly speaking such an understanding is an impossible task, but so is translation, and we do well enough there anyway (see Paul Ricoeur on the topic).
 In addition, these books and articles are read, reviewed and discussed by others who are similarly invested in understanding these texts– meaning, the author can’t just make up whatever he wants.
 Sure, it can devolve into a game or politics at times, but there are certainly a lot more checks and balances, as well as expertise, on the side of the scholars.
 Not to put down enthusiast websites– just to discourage you from using them in your course papers…

 That said, there isn’t much need to go to Wikipedia or others for accessible, concise info about Norse mythology– there is plenty available for the novitiate from the academic sector, and not at the crazy prices you have to pay for your Physics or Chemistry textbooks.
 I am only planning on using three books in my course, aside from a course reader, but they are good places to start.
 First, there is John Lindow’s Norse Mythology: A Guide to Gods, Heroes, Rituals and Beliefs (also available in hardcover as the Handbook of Norse Mythology).
 This is a relatively concise and easy to read encyclopedia of Norse Mythology by one of the leading scholars in the field (also the head of my dissertation committee).
 In addition to the individual entries, the book starts with a chapter introducing the historical background (external to the myths) and a second discussing Time in the mythology (internal to the myths).
 Next, I am assigning the two Eddas as primary sources.
 Yes, there are lots of other relevant primary sources out there– excerpts of those will be included in the course Reader.
-The Eddas are a good place to start, though, so if you are hoping to get a taste for the medieval texts, try these two translations: Edda trans. by Anthony Faulkes, and Poetic Edda trans. by Carolyne Larrington.
+The Eddas are a good place to start, though, so if you are hoping to get a taste for the medieval texts, try these two translations: Edda trans. by Anthony Faulkes, and Poetic Edda trans. by Carolyne Larrington (but note that a competing translation by Orchard is also available now, and pretty good as well imho).
 These are the best translations out there– doesn’t mean they are perfect or that one could not disagree with bits and pieces here or there, but I am quite happy with them and have been teaching them for most of a decade now.
 You can find out-of-copyright versions of the Eddas online, but I would suggest you not bother– the translations are horrible and portions are left out because they were too impolite for readers of the time.

 What are the Eddas?
 Good question.
 Short answer: Edda (aka Prose Edda or Snorra Edda formerly known as Younger Edda) is a book of poetics written by the Icelandic Chieftain Snorri Sturluson in the first half of the 1200s, in which he happened to include a large number of Norse myths, wrapped up in a frame narrative which rendered them fictional for his Christian audience (Iceland converted c.
 1000 CE).
 Poetic Edda (formerly known as Elder Edda or Sæmundar Edda), as we have it preserved, is a collection of poems about the gods and heroes, written c.
 1270 (based at least in part on texts written earlier in the century) and mistakenly named Edda as well when rediscovered centuries later.
 Yes, there is a lot more to say about these, but that will have to be a separate post.
 I did write two Literary Encyclopedia articles about Prose Edda and Poetic Edda— unfortunately, you need to subscribe to The Literary Encyclopedia to get access (or get access through an institution which subscribes).